nunocoracao/n9o.xyz/content/posts/202206-homepage-guide/index.md

 ## TL;DR

-Currentenly there are several solutions to build and host your personal website.
+Currently there are several solutions to build and host your personal website.
 I wanted to challenge myself to see if I could do it with the same set of features as some of the paid solutions out there and for free.
 Here are the results.

 ## Why would a PM build their own homepage from scratch…